There is a growing need for marketing consultants to provide their digital expertise to large and small businesses.

 As many companies are still new to the digital space, there’s a growing trend for digital marketing consultants to provide expert guidance and help with fulfilment.

-In this article, we’ll explore the question: “what is a marketing consultant” specifically one that specialises in digital.
+In this article, we’ll explore the question: “what is a marketing consultant” specifically one that specialises in digital marketing strategies.

 What is a Marketing Consultant?

 Marketing consultants play an integral part in the success of a business.

 The marketing consult job description includes analysing a business holistically to see the marketing gaps and how they can bridge them to move the money needle for the brand.

 Day-to-day marketing consultants are responsible for studying current marketing trends and crafting high-level strategies based on their findings.

 It’s a constant learning curve and one that is never mastered.

 The way that digital marketing consultants approach their analyses and fulfilment varies between each of them.
 Some only do marketing plans.